The-Marcy-Lab-School-Code-Challenges/cc-00-console-return/README.md

 ## Code Problems

 1. Write a function named `morningLogged` that console logs the string "Good Morning".
-2. Write a function named `morningRetured' that returns the string "Good Morning".
+2. Write a function named `morningRetured` that returns the string "Good Morning".
 3. Write a function named `iLoveCode` that returns the string 'I love code challenges'.
-5. Write a function that takes in a string and returns the the string.
+5. Write a function named `youGetOutWhatYouPutIn` that takes in a string and returns the string.